henrik/octopress/source/_posts/2018-08-29-a-trick-for-partial-includes-in-ruby.markdown

 This feels a bit dirtier to me, since `MyModule` stays extended forever, having all those extra methods on the class level.

 It's essentially the same as the first trick, but instead of dumping all those methods in a fresh new internal object made for the purpose, we dump them in the globally available module itself.
 For quick-and-dirty jobs, though, it can be handy.

+If you want to use this to for routes or view helpers in Ruby on Rails, you'll be pleased to know that Rails already provides objects with the methods mixed in: `Rails.application.routes.url_helpers` for routes and `ApplicationController.helpers` for helpers.